deepanshs/mrsimulator/docs/examples.rst

 spectrum at 9.4 T magnetic field over 5 kHz frequency-bandwidth using 8192 points.

-Now, generate the lineshape with the :meth:`~mrsimulator.Simulator.run` method as
+Now, generate the lineshape with the py:meth:`~mrsimulator.Simulator.run` method as

 .. doctest::